-Prior to the birth of your baby it is important to think about whether you wish to breastfeed your baby or not.
-To help you answer this very important question, please read this information on breastfeeding and take time to talk to your partner, midwife, doctor and friends about your decision.
+Before your baby is born, you should decide whether you wish to breastfeed your baby or not.
+To help you answer this important question, please read this information on breastfeeding and take time to talk to your partner, midwife, doctor and friends about your decision.

 Benefits for the baby